 \subsection{Qualitative Analysis}

-The Thermal Face Database does not include real-world occlusions, and is acquired in highly controlled laboratory settings.
-We therefore extend the evaluation with qualitative analysis on the datasets acquired in unconstrained settings as depicted in \Cref{fig:qualitative result synthesized}.
-The UBComfort dataset \cite{olugbade_toward_2021} was acquired from in-the-wild car users with varying thermal ambient conditions using a high-resolution thermal camera, whereas the DeepBreath dataset \cite{cho_deepbreath_2017} was acquired from participants exposed to different induced stress levels using a low-resolution mobile thermography camera.
-These datasets did not have ground-truth labelmasks, limiting their use in running quantitative evaluation studies.
+As Thermal Face Database does not include real-world occlusions, we extend the evaluation of our approach with a qualitative analysis on the datasets acquired in unconstrained settings (see \Cref{fig:qualitative result synthesized}).
+The UBComfort dataset \cite{olugbade_toward_2021} was acquired from in-the-wild car users with varying thermal ambient conditions using a high-resolution thermal camera.

+Instead, the DeepBreath dataset \cite{cho_deepbreath_2017} was acquired from participants under induced stress levels using a low-resolution mobile thermal camera.

 The thermal images in the first row of the \Cref{fig:qualitative result synthesized} present ground-truth labelmask overlaid with color-coded class-labels.
-The histogram plot on the right-top (in \Cref{fig:qualitative result synthesized}), shows the temperature distribution across the entire set of thermal images in the Thermal Face database, highlighting the highly controlled laboratory settings.
-We further identify a few samples within the Thermal Face Database in which hairs occlude a small part of thermal image.
-The superiority of the the model trained jointly with the SAM-CL loss function and the TiAug module in reliably handling forehead hairs as occlusions is evidenced by the segmentation outcome as shown in row-2 of \Cref{fig:qualitative result synthesized}.
+The histogram plot on the top-right shows the temperature distribution across the images in the Thermal Face database, highlighting the highly controlled laboratory settings.
+We further identify a few samples (row-2) within the Thermal Face Database in which hairs occlude a small part of the thermal image.
+The superiority of the model trained jointly with the SAM-CL loss function and the TiAug module in reliably handling forehead hairs occlusions is evidenced by the segmentation outcome.
 In the following row, we present samples generated by the TiAug module, which after min-max normalization, appear significantly different, as would be the case when objects that are either too hot or too cold appear in an image.
-The state-of-the-art (SOTA) model fails in these scenarios (see row-3, \Cref{fig:qualitative result synthesized}) as it has not been trained with such variations in the appearance.
+The state-of-the-art (SOTA) model fails in these scenarios (row-3) as it has not been trained with such variations.